Landlord-Tenant Law in Regina, Saskatchewan

 The date the agreement comes into effect.

-Your address or the address of your agent/property manager.
+Your address or the service address of your agent/property manager.

 What type of tenancy period is being agreed upon (fixed-term or periodic tenancy).

-For residential tenancies, the landlord must then give their tenant a signed copy within twenty days after the agreement has commenced.
+Per the Office of Residential Tenancies, the landlord must then give their tenants a signed copy of the tenancy agreements within twenty days after the agreement has commenced.

 Many Saskatchewan landlords require their tenants to pay a security deposit.
 A security deposit helps cushion a rental property owner against financial loss from an irresponsible tenant.
-It’s in your best interest as a landlord to have one.
+It’s in your best interest as a landlord to have a security deposit when renting out your property.

-According to the RTA, a landlord must not charge their tenant a security deposit exceeding the rent of one month.
+According to the RTA provision, a landlord must not charge their tenant a security deposit exceeding the rent payment of one month.

-The tenant doesn’t have to pay it in full to the landlord during the lease signing.
-At the time that they sign, they actually only need to pay half of the amount, as is part of the tenant rights.
-The law allows tenants to pay the other half of the security deposit within 2 months after taking tenancy of the rental home.
+The tenant doesn’t have to have paid the deposit in full to the landlord during the lease signing.
+At the time that both parties sign a fixed term lease, they actually only need to pay half of the deposit amount, as is part of the tenant rights.
+The law allows tenants to pay the other half of the security deposit within 2 months after the date the tenant moves into the rental.

 Tenant Rights Saskatchewan

-Saskatchewan tenants have a right to the quiet enjoyment of their properties.
+Saskatchewan tenants have a right to the quiet enjoyment of their properties according to the Office of Residential Tenancies.
 That means:

 Right to privacy.

-Freedom from unreasonable disturbance, such as having proper notice prior to landlord entry.
+Freedom from unreasonable disturbance, such as having proper written notice prior to the date of landlord entry.

 Reasonable and lawful use of common areas.